Whittaker's: Awards

 In 2011 Whittaker's was listed as New Zealand's third most trusted brand by a Bradley Colman survey.
 From 2012 to 2023 Whittaker's was voted New Zealand's most trusted brand, benefitting from Cadbury's 2009 bad publicity surrounding palm oil and changes in product size, and further fallout from Cadbury's closure of its Dunedin factory in 2017.
 In 2023, Whittaker's also won 'Most Trusted Confectionery' and 'Most Trusted New Zealand Iconic Brand'.
 Organisers of the 2023 survey stated that Whittaker's success stemmed from its engagement with its customers, integrating their ideas into the business.
 Whittaker's was also transparent about aspects of their products, including price changes, which helped build trust with consumers.

 Apart from being named as New Zealand's most trusted brand, the company has won other awards including 'Exporter of the Year' at the 2021 ExportNZ ASB Wellington Export Awards and Supreme Award in the 2022 Wellington Gold Awards, which are awarded to recognise businesses in the Wellington region.

+In 2026, Whittaker's was named as Australia's favourite chocolate block in a Canstar Blue survey of over 2000 Australian consumers.
+This was the third consecutive year that the brand won the award.